T-inashe/OpenLingua/README.md

 # OpenLingua

 **OpenLingua** is an open-source, community-driven language learning platform.
 Users can create, upload, and share language courses.
-It supports vocabulary drills, grammar lessons, pronunciation guides, and interactive activities, allowing learners to study any language — even rare or constructed ones — in a collaborative environment.
+It supports vocabulary drills, grammar lessons, pronunciation guides, and interactive activities, allowing learners to study any language — even rare or constructed ones — in a collaborative environment..

 ## Meet the Team